goseamless/seamless-Android-SDK/README.md

         .build();
 ```

-**NOTE:  What are entities and category?
-Are they important?**
-- Entity names are used by Seamless to distinguish different views and determine whether it should provide ad or not.
-For example, you could use different entity names for main view and detail view or include menu names in the entity names.
-- Category is used by Mopub to provide more relevant advertisement.
-Accurate category names will return better ads.

 > Make sure that you re-create your convertView
 > in your ArrayAdapter, if it's tag not an instance of
 > your current ViewHolder